Finding the best asset mix is crucial to meeting your goals. But before you begin selecting investments, do some background work.

 This tutorial will help you to use company earnings and loss reports as part of your decision-making process when selecting investments.

-Corporate reports can provide investors with valuable investment information.
-This tutorial teaches you what annual reports are, as well as how to obtain them.
-Information on other types of company reports, such as quarterly reports and statistical supplements, is also covered in this introductory tutorial.
+Corporate reports provide valuable investment information.
+This tutorial teaches you what annual reports are and how to obtain them.

 Investors use several formulas and tools to help them determine the amount of risk a potential investment may have.